ArtemKushnerov/az/README.md

 ```
 Request the api key from androzoo, download and uncompress the input file from here https://androzoo.uni.lu/lists

-### USAGE
+### SAMPLE USAGE

-##### az [OPTIONS]

-  Downloads specified number of apks satisfying specified criteria from androzoo repository.
-  Saves specified metadata to *metadata.csv*. dexdate,apksize and vtdetection require specifying lower and upper bounds in format lower:upper, both inclusive.
-  One of the bounds can be omitted (i.e. you can write :upper or lower:)
-  pkgname, markets, metadata can be either single values or comma separated lists.

-##### Sample usage:

   `az -n 10 -d 2015-12-11: -s :3000000  -m play.google.com,appchina`

 This means: download 10 apks with the dexdate starting from the
-  2015-12-11 (inclusive), size up to 3000000 bytes (inclusive) and present on
-  either play.google.com or appchina
+2015-12-11 (inclusive), size up to 3000000 bytes (inclusive) and present on either play.google.com or appchina

 ##### Options:
 ```